JoshuaGehre/CarbonNanoSweeper/README.md

 ## Compiling

 Run the make file to compile CarbonNanoSweeper, you might have to change what version of the GLFW Library is used based on your operating system.
-If you instead want CarbonNanoSweeper as a Visual Studio Project, switch to the branch *vs_project*.
+If you instead want CarbonNanoSweeper as a Visual Studio Project, switch to the branch *vs-project*.

 ## Libraries